kragorg/dng/chapters/2025-03-01 — Dungeons and Gardens.md

 ## Counterattack

 Halite now grasps the perilous choice the party has made in their recklessness.
 With a fierce resolve etched in the hard lines of his goliath visage, he charges through the fog-choked doorway, instinctively veering left to secure the flank opposite Scarlet and Kragor.
 The mist clings to him, a shroud of uncertainty, yet he moves with the confidence of one accustomed to the unseen.
 A bandit lunges at him, the attack a mere whisper of danger that dissolves into emptiness.
 Seizing the opportunity, Halite’s fingers tighten around his trident, that harbinger of despair.
 With an expert thrust, the weapon slices through the fog, hungry for blood.
-It strikes true, embedding itself deep within the bandit with a sickening resistance, as though the weapon savored its work.
+It strikes true, embedding itself deep within the bandit with a sickening resistance, as though the weapon savors its work.
 Halite has to struggle to wrench it free from the bandit with raw power, the action accompanied by a dreadful noise that the fog quickly absorbs.

 While recovering his favored weapon, Halite hears the “whoosh” of a crossbow bolt.
 He flinches, but he is not the target.
 He hears Kragor cry out in desperate pain.

-The bolt had struck Kragor just below the collarbone, close to his heart.
+The bolt strikes Kragor just below the collarbone, close to his heart.
 Blood flows unchecked, staining his leather armor.

 Seconds later, another bolt pierces Scarlet and a sharp pain flares beneath her ribs.
 Blood seeps into her cloak, mingling with the forest’s earthy scent.